This is a re-post, but after finally wrapping up all the posts I’d planned to write, I wanted to run a recap

 Booking cheap flights to Tucson and a cheap rental car

 With less than a week until departure, I locked our flights in for a total of $91 and 22,500 Avianca LifeMiles.
 Never heard of either?
 Read about using Avianca LifeMiles for United flights and how I scored an awesome last-minute redemption.
 United award space is generally good very close-in, and we took advantage of this.
 There was plenty of space to Tucson and Phoenix and other southwest destinations showing at united.com.

 Our car rental was locked in for $101 for 8 days.
 This is pretty much unbeatable.
 I even made $3.50 cash back by booking through the Ebates cash-back portal (referral link, if you join and spend $25, I get a bonus).
 I’ve seen good rates on these deals, and this about matches the lowest I’ve ever found.
-It makes sense, though, as you are actually the one doing the rental car company a favor by moving their car.
+It makes sense, though, as you are actually doing the rental car company a favor by moving their car.
 Otherwise they’d either pay to truck it to a better summer market, or it’d be a stranded asset for several months.

-So we would have eight days to make it from Arizona back home.
+We had eight days to make it from Arizona back home.
 I quickly penciled in a few major destinations, and other ideas quickly filled out our itinerary.
 Among other places, we would see Saguaro National Park, Sedona, the Grand Canyon, Las Vegas, and Death Valley.

 Overview of our travels

 I’m trying to get a bit better about organizing trip reports.
 I know some are a quick rundown of a few sights and maybe a hotel review.
 For our longer trips, though, having an outline is the better way to go.
-It keeps me on track as I take a few weeks (or more) to find the time to post.
-Here is a quick rundown of what I plan to post in covering our Southwest road trip report:
+It keeps me on track as I take a

 - My Kids Magically Fixed United